 Adirondack Native - 46er No. 9 - New York's Super Saleswoman

-Grace Hudowalski's life is the story of Adirondack mountain climbing.
-On August 26, 1937 Grace Hudowalski did something no other woman had ever done; something only 8 men had done before her.
-As 31 year old Grace Hudowalski, a child of the Adirondacks, pushed her way through the cripplebrush guarding the summit of 4270 foot Esther Mountain and set her foot firmly on its peak, she entered the annals of New York State and Adirondack history, the first woman and the ninth person to accomplish that feat.
-Thousands have followed in her footsteps in the ensuring 77 years.
+Grace Hudowalski's life was virtually synonymous with Adirondack mountain climbing during the 20th Century.
+She first climbed Mt Marcy as a teenager and, in her words, never stopped talking about mountains after that!
+Growing up in the foothills of the Adirondacks, on the shores of scenic Lake Champlain and Lake George, On August 26, 1937 Grace Hudowalski did something no other woman had ever done; something only 8 men had done before her.
+As 31 year old Grace Hudowalski, a child of the Adirondacks, pushed her way through the cripplebrush guarding the summit of 4270 foot Esther Mountain and set her foot firmly on its peak, she entered the annals of New York State and Adirondack history, the first woman and the ninth person to become what she and her friends called themselves - 46rs.
+More than ten thousand have followed in her footsteps in the ensuring 80+ years.

 Grace's finish on Esther's summit was a moment that defined her life and career and would come to symbolize the Adirondack Experience.
 She became the champion of New York State and her native Adirondacks, committing every once of energy to touting New York State, the Adirondacks and the high peaks, encouraging tourism, promoting New York history and folklore, and guiding sixty years of mountain enthusiasts to find their own heaven up h'istedness.